This blog was last updated on 11/8/2022.

 Click HERE to download our quenchWATER+ filtration chart.

 Limiting plastic intake also involves reducing your plastic output.
-A large portion of plastic use happens in the work environment.
-Therefore, changes you advocate for in the workplace will have significantly more impact on your personal plastic footprint than changes you make at home.
-A Quench filtered water cooler offers a great plastic-free solution for businesses looking to reduce their plastic footprint.
-One Quench water cooler can keep 7,000 plastic bottles and 150 plastic jugs out of the environment every year.
-Reducing your overall plastic consumption translates to fewer microplastics in water, food, and air.
+A large portion of plastic use happens in the work environment, and a Quench filtered water cooler offers a great plastic-free solution for businesses looking to reduce their environmental footprint.
+In fact, one Quench water cooler can keep 7,000 plastic bottles and 150 plastic jugs out of the environment every year.
+Reducing your organization’s overall plastic consumption translates to fewer microplastics in water, food, and air.
 And most importantly, fewer microplastics in your body.
-Click here to learn more about our filtration advantages and see which product is right for you.

 Did you get all that?
 Take our quiz below to test your knowledge about microplastics in drinking water.